mengchen-li/mengchen-li.github.io/_blog/2026-03-20-when-the-south-wind-returns.md

 Hung Hom station.
 The plaza outside was white with morning sun.
 They walked inside together, all the way down to the platform.
 The platform was crowded, mostly travelers with large bags.

 The train hadn't come yet.
 Shen Hui set her travel bag down beside her feet.
-Her aunt held her hand and went through a litany of reminders, said she should come back when she had time and they'd go eat seafood, and then she hugged her.
+Her aunt held her hand and went through a litany of reminders, said she should come back when she had time and they'd go eat seafood, then pulled her into a hug.

 Man-yi was wearing a simple cream-colored dress today, hem to the knee.
 Her hair was down and the wind kept disordering it.
 No makeup; her brows and eyes were bare, her lips bare.
 She leaned against a concrete column with both hands in her dress pockets and had barely spoken throughout.